Amir-BK/chunreal/README.md

 ## New workflow!

-The information in the below section is out dated, I split the Chuck asset into two asset types, one is UChuckCode which represents a block of chuck code, either as a proxy to a file on disk (automatically created via the editor module) or just a text block, this asset can spawn a transient UChuckInstantiation object which is compiled upon its creation, the UChuckInstantiation actually owns the ChucK vm pointer and is used to render audio, there are BP methods that compile a UChuckCode to a UChuckInstantiation as well as a metasound node that does the same thing, thus allowing the user to create the chuck instance either fully inside metasounds or in BP/CPP, the chuck instance can then be manipulated via set/get parameter calls and will automatically recompile when the code in the UChuckCode object it was created from is updated.
+I split the Chuck asset into two asset types, one is UChuckCode which represents a block of chuck code, either as a proxy to a file on disk (automatically created via the editor module) or just a text block, this asset can spawn a transient UChuckInstantiation object which is compiled upon its creation, the UChuckInstantiation actually owns the ChucK vm pointer and is used to render audio, there are BP methods that compile a UChuckCode to a UChuckInstantiation as well as a metasound node that does the same thing, thus allowing the user to create the chuck instance either fully inside metasounds or in BP/CPP, the chuck instance can then be manipulated via set/get parameter calls and will automatically recompile when the code in the UChuckCode object it was created from is updated.

 As well as the metasound nodes a UChuckSynth component and  ChuckSourceEffect and ChuckSubmixEffect classes are provided that can play chucks and manipulate them.